 Paris Saint-Germain has its sights set on making another attempt at signing Tottenham midfielder Dele Alli for a loan deal over the upcoming winter transfer window, according to a report from the English-based outlet Daily Mail.

-PSG made several attempts at signing Alli over the recent summer transfer window, but Tottenham never budged on the approaches from the French side.
-According to a report from The Guardian in October, Tottenham declined a £1.5m season-long loan deal offer from PSG for the English talent.
+PSG made several attempts to sign Alli over the recent summer transfer window, but Tottenham never budged on the approaches from the French side.
+According to a report from The Guardian in October, Tottenham declined a £1.5 million season-long loan deal offer from PSG for the English talent.
 Tottenham CEO Daniel Levy was open to offloading Alli but only if a club had put forth a grand offer for the English international.

-More so, as the Daily Mail report points out, Alli is also on board with leaving Tottenham as he aspires to earn first-team playing time and is still hopeful of being among the players picked for England’s final 2020 Euro squad list.
+More so, as the Daily Mail report points out, Alli is also on board with leaving Tottenham as he aspires to earn playing time with a first-team and is still hopeful of being among the players picked for England’s final Euro 2020 squad list.

 Want more PSG?
 Visit the PSG Talk Podcast Network page and subscribe to PSG Talking, The 1970, and 24th & Parc.